Andrew-Stevic/ADHealthScanner/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Security

+This project takes security seriously.
+We implement multiple layers of protection:

+- **Automated Scanning:** CodeQL and Dependabot monitor for vulnerabilities
+- **Supply Chain Security:** SBOM and build provenance with every release
+- **Code Signing:** Releases are cryptographically signed
+- **Transparency:** All security measures are documented and auditable

+See [SECURITY.md](SECURITY.md) for vulnerability reporting and security policies.

+### Verification

+All releases include:
+- Code signature (trusted certificate)
+- SHA256 checksums
+- Software Bill of Materials (SBOM)
+- Build provenance attestation

+See [Releases](https://github.com/andrew-stevic/ADHealthScanner/releases) for verification instructions.

 ## Disclaimer

 **This is a personal project developed independently by Andrew Stevic.**